NMRDfromMD/nmrdfrommd.github.io/docs/source/illustrations/lennard-jones-fluids.rst

 all temperatures using ``NMRDforMD``.
 For all temperatures, the spectra show a decrease with increasing frequency :math:`f`.

+..
+    Discuss the decrease, what causes it, that its a generic signature of molecular motion.
+Discuss also the plateau for lower frequency, and that usually nothing happens for lower frequency in the case of a bulk fluid.

 .. image:: lennard-jones-fluids/nmr-relaxation-rates-spectra-dm.png
     :class: only-dark
     :alt: NMR relaxation rate of a LJ fluid simulated with LAMMPS